A New Key Establishment Protocol and its Application in Pay-TV Systems: Introduction

-Existing protocols typically use a trusted third party to manage one or more cryptographic keys associated with each content decryption chip (see e.g.\ \cite{KLAD10}).
-A first advantage of using a trusted third party is that it enables any pay-TV provider to execute the protocol with the chip without requiring a trust relation between pay-TV providers.
-A second advantage is that it enables any security breach of the pay-TV provider's head-end system and the CA clients to be corrected for future protocol executions without replacing any decoder.
-However, all of the existing protocols necessitate the replacement of the entire decoder population in order to restore security for future protocol executions in the event that all system components other than the content decryption chips are compromised.
-For example, typically all decoders need to be replaced to restore security if the system of the trusted third party has been compromised.

-This paper presents a new key establishment protocol, and provides a comparison of the properties of the new protocol and existing protocols.
-Like existing protocols, the new protocol provides implicit key authentication and protects the authenticity of protocol messages.
-In other words, the new protocol offers a similar level of security as existing protocols against attacks in which control words are compromised and re-distributed.
-Moreover, it is shown that the bandwidth required for sending messages from the CA components to the CA clients is similar for the new protocol and existing protocols.
-The main advantage of the new protocol is that it achieves the unique and desirable property of enabling security to be restored for future protocol executions without replacing any decoder in the event that all system components other than the content decryption chips (including the system of the trusted third party) have been compromised.
-That is, compared to existing protocols, the new protocol reduces the risk that decoders need to be replaced.
+This paper presents a new key establishment protocol.
+The new protocol offers a similar level of security as existing protocols (see e.g.\ \cite{KLAD10}) against attacks in which content decryption keys are compromised and re-distributed.
+The main advantage of the new protocol is that it achieves the unique and desirable property of being able to restore security for future protocol executions without the need to replace any decoder in the event that all system components other than the content decryption chips have been compromised.
+By comparison, existing protocols necessitate the replacement of the entire decoder population in this scenario.
+The new protocol was recently incorporated in a new ETSI standard \cite{ECI17}.

-\textit{Organization of the paper:} Section~\ref{sec:preliminaries} contains preliminaries related to a pay-TV system, including the basics of a CA system.
-Section~\ref{sec:existing} describes existing protocols that can be used in a pay-TV system.
-Section~\ref{sec:protocol} presents the new protocol, and provides an example of how the new protocol can be applied in a pay-TV system.
-Properties of the new protocol and existing protocols are also compared in that section.
-Finally, concluding remarks can be found in Section~\ref{sec:concluding}.